Only Trust Your Eyes to the Best

 The doctors of optometry at Eye Care Specialists are trained to examine, diagnose, treat and manage disorders that affect the eye or vision.
+They provide a wide range of care, including:

-- Detect and diagnose eye diseases such as glaucoma, retinal disorders, cataracts, lid disorders and infections such as conjunctivitis.
+- Detect and diagnose eye diseases such as glaucoma, cataracts, retinal disorders, lid disorders and infections such as conjunctivitis.

 - Prescribe medication to treat eye disease.